primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/v2/dashboard-cp-admin.png)

 - *Cases by Location* - This table shows the number of cases registered in each location.
 For each location, the table also shows:
-	- "Open Cases" - Total number of open cases registered in this location
+	- "Open Cases" - Total number of open cases registered in this location.
 	- "New (Last Week)" - Cases registered in this location 7-14 days ago.
 	- "New (This Week)" - Cases registered in this location 0-7 days ago.
 	- "Closed (Last Week)" - Cases registered in this location which were closed 7-14 days ago.